xarray-contrib/xarray-simlab/doc/api.rst

 ---------------

 In most cases, the methods and properties listed below should not be used directly.
-For running simulations, it is preferable to use the ``Dataset.xsimlab`` accessor instead.
-These methods might be useful though, e.g., for debugging or for using ``Model`` objects with other interfaces.
+For running simulations, it is preferable to use the xarray extension instead, see :ref:`api_xarray_accessor`.
+These methods might be useful though, e.g., for using ``Model`` objects with other interfaces.

 .. autosummary::
    :toctree: _api_generated/